SilverHalf/mount-balrior/ura/fast-guide.md

 #### 100% - 70%
 - If you are first in the rotation, you will start the fight by picking up the ranged [Bloodstone Shard].
-- Start in front of the boss.
-She will always begin with [Bubbles].
+- Ura will always begin with [Bubbles].
 If you get a bubble, stack with the other targeted person next to the main group.
 - After every set of [Bubbles] she will use [Propel].
-If you don't have bubbles, try to be the furthest one from the boss to bait it, following the pattern in the image below.
+If you don't have bubbles, try to be the furthest player from the boss to bait it, following the pattern in the image below.
 <label class="arena-container">
     <input type="checkbox">
     <img class="zoom center" src="../images/ura/ura_propel_p1.webp" />